rshewitt/wedding_site/README.md

     - lodging
     - things to do
     - registry modal content
+- Optimizations
+    - images
+        - reduce sizes to minimum
 - UI/Style Improvements
+    - make the checkboxes bigger and wider. the text needs to be bigger too.
+    - normalize margin/padding between sections and content in general
     - get photos for bridal party
     - consider fonts that will match save the dates
     - move Reid & Brittany intro text above our heads